 Who can receive an autopsy report?

 To obtain a copy of an autopsy report, you must be an immediate family member or legal representative.
-Immediate family is defined as a surviving spouse, natural or adoptive parent, any full or half sibling, and any child aged 18 or older.
+Immediate family is defined as means an individual’s spouse, child (18 or older), parent, sibling, grandparent, or grandchild.
 A legal representative, defined as a legal guardian of the deceased or a personal representative of the deceased’s estate that was appointed by a court of competent jurisdiction, may also access these records.
-All next-of-kin and/or legal representatives have equal access to medical examiner records without preference or priority.
+All immediate family members and/or legal representatives have equal access to medical examiner records without preference or priority.

 How do I get an autopsy report?

 In the State of Utah, copies of the autopsy report are not public record.
-The Office of the Medical Examiner will provide copies of the autopsy report to the decedent’s next-of-kin or legal representative.
-The first requested copy of the autopsy report is free of charge to the immediate next-of-kin.
+The Office of the Medical Examiner will provide copies of the autopsy report to the decedent’s immediate family members or legal representative.
+The first requested copy of the autopsy report is free of charge to the immediate family member.
 Future requests from other family members will require a fee of $35 (make checks payable to the Utah Medical Examiner’s Office).
 Additional records beyond the autopsy/toxicology report will require additional fees.

 Autopsy reports may be obtained in person during regular business hours upon providing proof of identification and payment (if necessary – cash or check only).
 You will be asked to fill out a brief form at that time and a copy of your picture identification will be made.